Nartiang Durga Temple

 Nartiang Durga Temple is a Hindu temple located in the West Jaintia Hills district of Meghalaya in northeastern India.
 It is one of the 51 Shakta pithas and is one of the holiest sites for devotees of the Shaktism sect of Hinduism.
-It is 600-year old.
-The Hindus in the Jaintia Hills of Meghalaya believes that this temple is the permanent abode of Goddess Durga.
-The temple draws a large number of pilgrims from all over the country on occasion of Durga Puja.
+It is 600 years old.
+The Hindus in the Jaintia Hills believe that this temple is the permanent abode of Goddess Durga.
+The temple draws a large number of pilgrims from all over the country for the occasion of Durga Puja.
 The Shakti of Nartiang Devi shrine is worshipped as Jayanti and the Bhairava as Kamadishwar.

 Close by, within walking distance, is the Shiva temple where one can see the remains of ancient cannons from the past inside the temple.
 At present there lies a Hindu temple in this vicinity and the priests who practice there are direct descendants of the original priests that came from Jaintiapur.